 Check for ancient Sumerian women's earrings if you desire a one-of-a-kind piece of jewelry.
 These earrings are maybe the earliest pair of earrings ever discovered.
 They were first uncovered around the year 2500 BCE and were typically crafted from gold.

 Women often adorned themselves with jewelry during this period.
 Furthermore, it was a sign of a woman's superior social standing and femininity.
 This type of earring is also associated with prosperity.
-Men wore earrings, but only for special occasions.
+Men wore piercing and earrings, but only for special occasions.

 Lapis lazuli and carnelian were two of the most sought after gemstones due to their beautiful hues.
 The most likely origin for these supplies is Afghanistan.
 Many necklaces featured a combination of the two jewels.